Burgess Hill flashback

 Normal service was resumed in 1981-82 with another league double for the Hillians until it was the Hawks turn for dominance as they stormed to a county league title under Sammy Donnelly in 1984.
 Burgess Hill were hammered 6-0 at Leylands Park, with Kevin Crooks scoring four and beaten 3-0 at the Enclosed Ground with Crooks once more on target.
 Dale Mills scored a hat trick against the Hillians in a 3-0 home win in 1987.

-Youth player Darren Freeman scored his first ever league goal for the Hawks in a 3-1 defeat at Leylands Park in 1991.
+Youth player and later Hawks manager Darren Freeman scored his first ever league goal for the Hawks in a 3-1 defeat at Leylands Park in 1991.
 In 1996 we suffered our heaviest ever defeat to Burgess Hill, going down 6-1 in the away fixture.
 Simon Pierce, who appeared for both clubs, scored the solitary goal but gained revenge the following season with a hat-trick in a 4-2 home win.
 Burgess Hill put four past Ross Standen in a 4-1 win at the Enclosed Ground in 1997 and went one better in 1998 in a 5-0 home win.
 Matt Ades was in goal by the time the Hillians beat us 5-1 at Leylands Park in 2001.
-Our last defeat to Burgess Hill was in April 2003, 1-0 at Leylands Park, to finish runners up and a massive 21 points behind the Hillians, who were promoted to the Southern League.
+We lost 1-0 at Leylands Park in April 2003, to finish runners up and a massive 21 points behind the Hillians, who were promoted to the Southern League.

 The two sides didn’t meet again until 2010 in Ryman South, when goals from Jerahl Hughes (2), Joe Gatting, Sam Fisk, Ben Godfrey and Josh Jones for the newly promoted Hawks, secured a thumping 6-0 home win.
 The return fixture finished 2-2.
 In 11-12, Hawks won both games 2-0 with James Fraser and Sam Gargan scoring one a piece in each fixture.
 Both players have appeared for the Hawks and the Hillians.